-4.1 The quorum for scrutiny committee meetings is one third of the membership, rounded up.
+4.1 The quorum for scrutiny committee meetings is half of the membership rounded down, plus one, subject to a minimum of 2.

 5. Chairing Scrutiny Committees

 5.1 The Council will appoint chairmen and vice-chairmen to committees at its annual meeting.
 In the event that neither the Chairman nor Vice-Chairman can attend a scrutiny committee meeting or are excluded due to a declaration of interest, the committee will elect a chairman for that meeting or item as appropriate.